How a bot-fighting test turned into edtech’s most iconic brand, Duolingo – TechCrunch

 Duolingo’s first words

-In 2011, edtech startups such as Coursera and Codecademy were popping up — companies that today are valued as multibillion dollar businesses.
+In 2011, edtech startups such as Coursera and Codecademy were popping up — companies that today are valued as multibillion-dollar businesses.
 The rise of iPads and tablets in classrooms gave permission to founders who believed the future of education was on the internet.
-Enthusiasm was boiling, and virtual instruction felt like a nascent, but ambitious place to bet on.
+Enthusiasm was boiling, and virtual instruction felt like a nascent, but ambitious, place to bet on.